• Privacy Policy/Disclaimer

 Toast the allspice seeds before grinding them.
 Your kitchen will smell heavenly.

-• Dehydrated Garlic: Garlic powder will not be as flavorful as dehydrated garlic.
-Add a kick with garlic.
+Garlic powder will not be as flavorful as dehydrated garlic.ย Add a kick with garlic.

-• Dill Seeds: Dill adds a fresh herbaceous note to a powerful, spicy blend.
-You can substitute dill weed in place of the seeds if you must.
+Dill adds a fresh herbaceous note to a powerful, spicy blend.ย You can substitute dill weed in place of the seeds if you must.

-• Sweet Paprika: Paprika adds a vibrancy and color to the seasoning mix.
+Paprika adds vibrancy and color to the seasoning mix.
 This is the only pre-ground spice I use in this recipe.
 I use powdered paprika because it is labor-intensive to process peppers into paprika.

 I have never considered paprika to have much of a flavor.
-However, it takes some of the bite out of the intense peppery flavor and balances the taste of all the other spices.
+However, it takes some of the bite out of intense peppery flavor.
+And it balances the taste of all the other spices.

 How to Make Montreal Steak Seasoning